aiidateam/aiida-atomistic/user_stories/StructureData.md

 - [ ] Documentation on
   - [ ] StructureData instance creation
   - [ ] how to set a property, example on simple property like PBC.
-  - [ ] all the supported properties, format, default values, methods.
+  - [ ] description of all the supported properties, format, default values, methods.
 How to list and access them.

 ## As an advanced user...

 1. I want to have the possiblity to define __custom properties__, so that I can use the StructureData in advanced ad-hoc workflows and propagate novel properties needed for my own case.
+2. I want a clear __documentation on how to define these custom properties__, how these should be implemented and where they will be stored.
+I would like to have a __template__ to easily start with.
-2. I want to have the possiblity __to easily query the properties__, so that I can quicly analyze large datasets (for example in high-throughput).
+3. I want to have the possiblity __to easily query the properties__, so that I can quicly analyze large datasets (for example in high-throughput).
 I want __to know what are the queryable properties__ (i.e. what properties are in the db and what are in the repository).
-3. I want to be able __to skip some of the defined properties in my job__, so that I can use the same StructureData node for different purposes, e.g. magnetic and non-magnetic simulations.
-I would like to be able to define it in the plugin inputs.
-4. I want a __unified format for the definition in the StructureData node___, so that it is straightforward to use the same StructureData in multiple workchains belonging to different plugins.
+4. I want a __unified format for the definition in the StructureData node___, so that it is straightforward to use the same StructureData in multiple workchains and plugins.
 5. I want, however, __multiple ways to set a property, i.e. different methods to store the property starting from different input data__, so I can easily interface with different outputs.
 For example, magnetization can be provided as list of floats, vectors...
+6. I want to be able __to skip some of the defined properties in my job__, so that I can use the same StructureData node for different purposes, e.g. magnetic and non-magnetic simulations.
+I would like to be able to define it in the plugin inputs.
-6. I do __not want to set directly a property__ (`structure.property.pbc = [1, 1, 1]`), so that I have always type/data validation enbaled.
+7. I do __not want to set directly a property__ (`structure.property.pbc = [1, 1, 1]`), so that I have always type/data validation enbaled.
+8. I want to be able to define new StructureData as output of my calculation starting from the initial input one, and set the changed properties in an easy way.
+This means that I would like to have an abstract method `from_structure` which provides a non-stored StructureData instance starting from another one.

+### So...

+- [ ] support for custom properties
+- [ ] do not allow direct modification of a property (only via built-in methods)
+- [ ] `from_structure` method
+- [ ] documentation on
+  - [ ] template to define custom properties (also with respect to the queryable aspects)
+  - [ ] what properties are queryable and how
+  - [ ] unified format of the properties, and guidelines on how to skip properties in a plugin.

 ## As a plugin developer...

 1. I want to have a clear documentation on __how properties are defined in the StructureData (units, data types...)__, in such a way to be used in my plugin to generate input files for the submission of my job.
-2. I want to be able to define new StructureData as output of my calculation starting from the initial input one, and set the changed properties in an easy way.
-This means that I would like to have an abstract method `from_structure` which provides a non-stored StructureData instance starting from another one.
+2. I want to have a documentation on how to skip properties in a simulation, so that I can use the same StructureData for different purposes (similar case of the advanced user).
+3. I want some documentation on how to deal with custom properties, so that I will not have any exception if a user define some custom feature but the plugin do not know how to use it.

+### So...

+- [ ] Documentation on properties format
+- [ ] Documentation on how to deal with custom properties in a plugin
+- [ ] Documentation on how to skip properties in a simulation

 ## As an AiiDA developer...